-When this will happen however, remains a mystery.
+When this will happen, however, remains a mystery.

 An Australian National University study revealed that a majority of Australians are now in favour of legalising the recreational use of Cannabis.
 Political Senators are pushing for reform, political parties are advocating for decriminalisation.
-Over the ditch, our NZ neighbors have secured a Cannabis Referendum in 2020, where the country must come to a decision about legal status.
+Over the ditch, our NZ neighbours have secured a Cannabis Referendum in 2020, where the country must come to a decision about legal status.

 There’s also growing economic pressure.
-Reports from the US and Canada in particular are showing just how lucrative the Cannabis industry can be.
+Reports from the US and Canada, in particular, are showing just how lucrative the Cannabis industry can be.
 It makes sense to remove the ludicrous amounts of money we spend each year on enforcing Cannabis prohibition and replace it with the billions we could be earning through legalisation, local production and taxation.

-According to some experts, a labor election would have seen more progress toward the legalisation of Cannabis in Australia.
+According to some experts, a labour election would have seen more progress toward the legalisation of Cannabis in Australia.
 Part of The Greens 2019 campaign was a push for legalisation, but for any hope of this materialising, the Greens would have required the support of the Labor party.

 Greens leader Richard Di Natale had the following to say in the lead up to the election.